ansys/pyansys-dev-guide/doc/source/library_description/index.rst

 - Licensing, example readme, and setup files
 - ``.gitignore`` and other requirements files

-To use this template, follow the `create a repository from a template`_ directions.
+To use this template, follow the instructions in `Creating a repository from a template`_.

 .. toctree::